Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Tiny, not too well positioned screen

-A radio that’s a wireless speaker or a wireless speaker that supports radio stations?
-Whatever the case maybe, the Pure Woodland is a good example of the type of audio device we don’t see too often at Trusted Reviews.
+A radio that’s a wireless speaker or a wireless speaker that supports radio?
+Whatever the case maybe, the Pure Woodland is a good example of the type of audio device we don’t see too often.

 It’s built like an outdoor speaker with a water resistance rating of IP67, which makes the Woodland water- and dust-proof.
-The top and bottom are made from hard, rubberised plastic so this speaker should be able to survive some tumbles outdoors, and though aesthetically it’s not the most colourful speaker around, this isn’t intended to the type of party speaker you get from JBL or Ultimate Ears.
-The screen is not our favourite, though, small and not easily seen unless you’re hovering the speaker.
+The top and bottom are made from hard, rubberised plastic so it should survive some tumbles outdoors.
+Aesthetically it’s not the most colourful, but this isn’t intended to the type of party speaker you get from JBL or Ultimate Ears.
+The screen is not our favourite though: small and not easily seen unless you’re hovering over it.

-The radio can tune into FM and DAB+ stations, and with Bluetooth 5.1 support, you can stream music to this speaker whenever you like.
-There are six presets available to save your favourite stations, though the way they’re integrated can cause some confusion, but effectively there are three presets for DAB+ and three presets for FM, and one of each is assigned to a button.
+The radio can tune into FM and DAB+ stations, and with Bluetooth 5.1 support you can stream music.
+There are six presets to save your favourite stations, though the way they’re integrated can cause some confusion.
+There are three presets for DAB+ and three presets for FM, and one of each is assigned to a button.

-The sound quality is a lot better than we expected from a radio/outdoor speaker.
-At lower volumes the Pure Woodland has a warm, rich tone that works for indoor listening, and when we raised the volume we found that it sounded crisper and more energetic, which suits outdoor listening more.
+The sound quality is better than we expected for a radio/outdoor speaker.
+At lower volumes the Pure Woodland has a warm, rich tone that works for indoor listening, and when we raised the volume we found that it sounded crisper and more energetic, which we found suited outdoor listening more.
 The midrange is clear, the treble is sharp, and the bass is punchy.
-It can sound too crisp and energetic at times, but the Woodland is one of the better-sounding “radios” we’ve heard, and at its price, it’s also one of the better-sounding outdoor speakers too.
+It can sound too crisp and energetic at times, but the Woodland is both one of the better-sounding radios and better-sounding outdoor speakers we’ve heard at its price.

 Reviewer: Kob Monney